ab-siddiq/react-product-data-analysis/README.md

 ### `npm install`

 ### What used in this project-
-- Tailwind CSS
+- Tailwind CSS for ui
-- Rechart
+- Rechart for showing data
-- React Router
+- React Router for navigation
-- Custom Hook
+- Custom Hook for remove repeated code of data load
-- CustomLink
-- Custom Api
+- Custom Api & Api to load data in the api
 - React Hooks
   - useState()
   - useEffect()
   - useNavigate()